bsamadi/Machine-Learning/content/en/docs/Calibration/_index.md

 Predicted probabilities that match the expected distribution of probabilities for each class are referred to as calibrated.

-* Reliability Diagrams (Calibration Curves)
+* Reliability Diagrams (Calibration Curvs)
 A reliability diagram is a line plot of the relative frequency of what was observed (y-axis) versus the predicted probability frequency  (x-axis).

-The position of the points or the curve relative to the diagonal can help to interpret the probabilities; for example:
+The position of the peoints or the curve relative to the diagonal can help to interpret the probabilities; for example:

   * Below the diagonal: The model has over-forecast; the probabilities are too large.
   * Above the diagonal: The model has under-forecast; the probabilities are too small.